Texas and St. Louis Railway

-Originally incorporated as the Tyler Tap Railroad in 1871, the Texas and St. Louis Railway (“T&SL”) constructed a three-foot gauge railroad from Gatesville, Texas through Arkansas to Bird's Point, Missouri starting in 1875 and completing by 1883.
+Originally incorporated as the Tyler Tap Railroad in 1871, the Texas and St. Louis Railway (T&SL) constructed a three-foot-gauge railroad from Gatesville, Texas, through Arkansas to Bird's Point, Missouri, starting in 1875 and completing by 1883.
 One of the two longest narrow-gauge lines in the country, the railroad went into receivership in early 1884, and another railway had acquired its trackage by 1886.

 History

 Tyler Tap Railroad

-The citizens of Tyler, Texas became concerned that their town was being bypassed by other railroads.
-So, they decided to finance and construct their own connection to tap into the national rail grid.
-The original charter of the Tyler Tap Railroad, enacted by a special act of the Twelfth Texas Legislature on December 1, 1871, provided merely for “…a single or double track, from Tyler to such a point, not exceeding forty miles from the above town on either the Southern Pacific, Houston and Great Northern or the International Railroad, as may be selected by the directors."
+The citizens of Tyler, Texas, became concerned that their town was being bypassed by other railroads, so they decided to finance and construct their own connection to tap into the national rail grid.
+The original charter of the Tyler Tap Railroad, enacted by a special act of the 12th Texas Legislature on December 1, 1871, provided merely for “…a single or double track, from Tyler to such a point, not exceeding forty miles from the above town on either the Southern Pacific, Houston and Great Northern or the International Railroad, as may be selected by the directors."
 However, on May 7, 1873, the charter was amended to provide for the line to "...run north from Tyler by way of Gilmer, Pittsburg, Mt.
 Pleasant, and Clarksville to some point on the Red River.”
 This increased the length of the projected route to about 127 miles.
-Money was tight from the beginning, and the decision was made to build the railroad in 3-ft narrow gauge as a cost-saving measure.
-Construction began in the summer of 1875, and the first twenty-one miles, from Tyler to Big Sandy, was completed in early October 1877.
+Money was tight from the beginning, and the decision was made to build the railroad in three-foot narrow gauge as a cost-saving measure.
+Construction began in the summer of 1875, and the first 21 miles, from Tyler to Big Sandy, were completed in early October 1877.
 There, it met the tracks of the Texas and Pacific Railway.
 Ironically, Tyler had already gotten its desired rail connection by this time, because the International–Great Northern Railroad had built into town in 1874.
 Perhaps as a consequence, the Tyler Tap was not as financially successful as had been hoped.